dczmer/dave-cdda-flake/README.md

 out-of-repo mods in the flake.lock file.
 Then I can update everything at once with `git flake update` and I can roll-back by restoring the lockfile from git history.

+# TODO

+- [ ] possible to link/merge some default config settings?